New Jersey: History

-Around 180 million years ago, during the Jurassic Period, New Jersey bordered North Africa.
+Prehistoric era

 The pressure of collision between North America and Africa gave rise to the Appalachian Mountains.
 Around 18,000 years ago, the Ice Age resulted in glaciers that reached New Jersey.
-As glaciers retreated, they left behind Lake Passaic along with rivers, grasslands, swamps, and gorges.
+As glaciers retreated, they left behind Lake Passaic along with rivers, meadows, swamps, and gorges.

-New Jersey was originally settled by Native Americans with the Lenni-Lenape tribe being dominant at the time. is the Lenape name for land that is now New Jersey.
-Lenape were several autonomous groups that practiced maize agriculture in order to supplement their hunting and gathering in the region surrounding the Delaware River, the lower Hudson River, and western Long Island Sound.
-Lenape society was divided into matrilinear clans that were based upon common female ancestors.
+Since the 6th millennium BC, Native American people have inhabited New Jersey, beginning with the Lenape tribe.
+Scheyichbi is the Lenape name for the land that represents present-day New Jersey.
+The Lenape were several autonomous groups that practiced maize agriculture in order to supplement their hunting and gathering in the region surrounding the Delaware River, the lower Hudson River, and western Long Island Sound.
+The Lenape were divided into matrilineal clans that were based upon common female ancestors.
 Clans were organized into three distinct phratries identified by their animal sign: Turtle, Turkey, and Wolf.
-They first encountered the Dutch in the early 17th century, and their primary relationship with the Europeans was through fur trade.
+They first encountered the Dutch in the early 17th century, and their primary relationship with the Dutch and later European settlers was through fur trade.

 Colonial era

-The Dutch were the first Europeans to lay claim to lands in New Jersey.
-The Dutch colony of New Netherland consisted of parts of modern Mid-Atlantic states.
+The Dutch were the first Europeans to lay claim to geographic territory in New Jersey.
+The Dutch colony of New Netherland consisted of parts of the modern Mid-Atlantic states.
 Although the European principle of land ownership was not recognized by the Lenape, Dutch West India Company policy required its colonists to purchase land that they settled.
-The first to do so was Michiel Pauw, who established a patron ship called Pavonia in 1630 along North River that eventually became Bergen.
-Peter Minuit's purchase of lands along the Delaware River established the colony of New Sweden.
-The entire region became a territory of England on June 24, 1664, after an English fleet under command of Colonel Richard Nicolls sailed into what is now New York Harbor and took control of Fort Amsterdam, annexing the entire province.
+The first to do so was Michiel Pauw, who established a patron ship called Pavonia in 1630 along North River, that eventually became Bergen.
+Peter Minuit's purchase of lands along the Delaware River established the colony of New Sweden, that lasted until the Dutch conquered it in 1655.
+Then the entire region became a territory of England on June 24, 1664, after an English fleet under command of Colonel Richard Nicolls sailed into what is now New York Harbor and took control of Fort Amsterdam, annexing the entire province.

 During the English Civil War, the Channel Island of Jersey remained loyal to the British Crown and gave sanctuary to the King.
 In the Royal Square in St Helier, Charles II of England was proclaimed King in 1649, following the execution of his father, Charles I. North American lands were divided by Charles II, who gave his brother, the Duke of York (later King James II), the region between New England and Maryland as a proprietary colony (as opposed to a royal colony).
 James then granted land between the Hudson River and the Delaware River (the land that would become New Jersey) to two friends who had remained loyal through the English Civil War: Sir George Carteret and Lord Berkeley of Stratton.
 The area was named the Province of New Jersey.